 You'll move to the top of our list if you can authoritatively write on the following topics:

-We generally want to stay away from low-level beginners type marketing.
+We stay away from elementary marketing topics.
 This includes:

 1. How to build and grow a Twitter presence

 2. Building engagement on social

 Any big guides on things that have been discussed 50,000+ times on the web won't get our attention.
 Marketers don't need another Email Marketing Guide (we already have one).
 They need valuable, actionable data that they can use right away.

 1. You can’t advertise your product, business or service within your guest post.
 This means do not mention your company, or link to it, or link to your company’s blog within the guest post.
 The point of guest posting is to show that you are a thought leader.
 Your only goal should be to educate our readers on a topic that helps them out.

 2. You may not link to any of your online properties within the main body of your guest post.
 Our readers WILL pick this up as a subliminal advertisement and simply not like your post.
 They won’t share it.